enarjord/passivbot/README.md

 Lists dependencies for the package.
 To my knowledge, this is only used in development environments, and should list ALL deps, including ones only used for testing.
 Dependencies for the distribution version of the project are defined in setyp.py and only include what's necessary.

-### `API_KEYS/`
+### `api-keys-example.json`

-Moves the API keys up to a directory in the root folder.
-This is mostly a preference thing, and could be re-located to the `bot/` directory depending on what's easier / more convenient.
-The inner files don't need any changes for the refactor, although it may be worthwhile to eventually consider an updated naming scheme / subdirectories for users, assuming the UI is responsible for tracking, accessing, and editing multiple different users for different exchanges.
+Changes `api_key_secrets/` from a directory to a single json file.
+This json file should:

+- Hold multiple API key pairs for each exchange
+- Be editable from the UI

+This change will require changes in where and how api keys are read into the bot, in all passivbot code.

 ### `historical_data/`

-Historical data has been placed in the data folder so that if there were ever multiple / different versions of the bot being distributed together, they can share some information.
+Historical data has been placed in the root directory and sorted into subfolders based upon any versions included in a single distribution.
+The UI / downloader should be able to find the most up-to date data already saved, and use it with the current version assuming it is compatible.
+This change requires an edit to the target location of saved data, in all passivbot code.

 ### `bot/`